ToxicFrog/doom-mods/README.md

 ### Infernal Kiln *(Fire mastery)*

 Attacking a burning enemy gives you a stacking bonus to attack and defence that gradually wears off once you stop.

+### Poison Shots *(Poison basic upgrade)*

+Shots poison enemies.
+Damage and duration increase as you add stacks; damage has diminishing returns, but duration does not.
+Leveling up the upgrade increases how many stacks are applied per attack.
+The number of stacks applied is independent of the damage you do, so this works best with weak rapid-fire weapons and is less effective with slow, powerful ones.

+### Weakness *(Poison intermediate upgrade)*

+Poisoned enemies do diminished damage.
+Each stack reduces damage by 1%, with diminishing returns.
+Leveling this up increases the amount damage is reduced by per stack, although it can never be reduced below 1.

+### Putrefaction *(Poison mastery)*

+Killing a poisoned enemy causes it to explode in a cloud of poison gas, poisoning everything nearby.
+Enemies with more poison stacks on them when they die will spread more poison.
+Leveling this up increases the proportion of poison that gets spread.

+### Hallucinogens *(Poison mastery)*

+Once an enemy has enough poison stacks on it to eventually kill it, it fights on your side until it dies.
+Enemies affected by hallucinogens gets a damage bonus from Weakness rather than a damage penalty.